 In Brooklyn, the Dumbo Townhouses on Pearl Street are under development with the four-bed, three-bath townhouses starting at $4 million.
-Keep in mind, four out of the five townhouses have already been nabbed, which indicates the obvious popularity of the style.
+Keep in mind, four out of the five townhouses; have already been nabbed, which indicates the apparent popularity of the style.

-Developers SDS Procida plan on taking a former parking lot at 295 Hicks Street to create three, four-story townhomes in Brooklyn Heights.
-With all the new development, it’s clear that real estate developers are searching to fulfill the recent demand for townhouses in the New York City area.
+Developers SDS Procida plan on taking a former parking lot at 295 Hicks Stree; to build three, four-story townhomes in Brooklyn Heights.
+With all the new development, it’s clear that real estate developers are searching to fulfill the new demand for townhouses in the New York City area.

 The West Village also houses Morton Square, which offers four-bedroom townhouses.
 Sized between 1,160 and 4,000 square feet, Morton Square offers a community recreation center, a child’s play area, and onsite parking.
 A townhouse in Morton Square recently sold for just under $9 million.

 Cobble Hill, located in Brooklyn, is a four-story building offering four to five-bedroom townhouses.
 The property boasts a historic feel with modern upgrades and is close to restaurants, shopping, and parks.
 Cobble Hill townhouses are priced between $2.5 and $3 million.

 If you are in the market for a townhouse in New York City, there are indeed plenty of developers interested in meeting your needs.
-As with any real estate in New York City, it’s important to act quickly, because you’re not alone.
+As with any real estate in New York City, it’s essential to act quickly, because you’re not alone.
 Many other people are looking for this type of housing as well, and many of the townhouses are under contract before the developer even begins construction.